antlev/projet-ml_IBD4A/README.md

 # projet-ml_IBD4A

-## What is saved in project

-### Mnist

-- 2 scripts to test Mnist data :
-	- mnist.py using a simple MLP
-	- mnistConv.py using a convolutional network
-- Logs for Mnist
+## Mnist

-### Cifar10

-- A simple script to test Cifar10 data
+- A simple approach of Mnist dataset

-- Logs for Cifar10
+## Cifar10

-### Kaggl_furnitures

-- A Parse script to download images
-- A simple script to train model
+- A simple approach of Cifar10 dataset

+## Kaggle_furniture

+- scripts logs and models for a Kaggle competition about furniture

+## Mystery dataset

+- Scripts, logs and models for a mystery dataset (completely unknown)